oracle/python-cx_Oracle/doc/subscription.rst

 .. note::

-   This object is an extension the DB API and is only available in Oracle 10g Release 2 and higher.
+   This object is an extension the DB API.

 .. attribute:: Subscription.callback